wallacepontes/code-o-share/README.md

     * If you have installed Maven, you can check the version by typing the following in a command line:

             mvn --version

+3. Glassfish 4.0
+    * To install Glassfish 4.0 follow the steps at http://glassfish.java.net/download.html

+            For example, you can get the zip version and extract into: C:\glassfish4.